HorizonRuler/Cytoscape/README.md

-R and Cytoscape programs to visualized public and lab ciliary protein interaction networks to find new ciliary transport pathway proteins for further research.
+R and Cytoscape programs to visualize public and lab ciliary protein interaction networks to find new ciliary transport pathway proteins for further research.